PyCQA/bandit/doc/source/man/bandit.rst

                         only show output in the case of an error --ignore-nosec        do not skip lines with # nosec comments -x EXCLUDED_PATHS, --exclude EXCLUDED_PATHS
-                        comma-separated list of paths to exclude from scan (note that these are in addition to the excluded paths provided in the config file) -b BASELINE, --baseline BASELINE
+                        comma-separated list of paths (glob patterns
+                        supported) to exclude from scan (note that these are in addition to the excluded paths provided in the config file) (default:
+                        .svn,CVS,.bzr,.hg,.git,__pycache__,.tox,.eggs,*.egg)
+  -b BASELINE, --baseline BASELINE
                         path of a baseline report to compare against (only JSON-formatted files are accepted) --ini INI_PATH        path to a .bandit file that supplies command line arguments
-  --version             show program's version number and exit
+  --exit-zero           exit with 0, even with results found --version             show program's version number and exit

 CUSTOM FORMATTING